machinefi/w3bstream-ios-sdk/README.md

 ### Sign request
-sign API demonstrates how to verify the unique device check the detail in the demo
+sign API demonstrates how to verify the unique device check the usage in the Demo

 ### Config
 ```